Joint Binary-Continuous Fractional Programming: Solution Methods and Applications

-We start with the joint location and cost optimization problem (i.e., MCP).
-We introduce two constraints, namely, a cardinality constraint on the number of selected locations, which can be represented as $\sum_{i\in [m]} y_i \leq M$, and an upper limit on the overall cost spent for the new facilities $\sum_{i\in [m]} y_i x_i \leq C$ .
-As stated earlier, apart from the MILP, MISOCP and Bilinear reformulations, the problem can also be solved by an outer-approximation algorithm (denoted as OA).
-We therefore conduct numerical comparisons of the six approaches: \textbf{OA, MILP, MIS, BL, GP}, and \textbf{SCIP} solving the original formulation (denoted by SCIP).
-For each set $(T,m,C,M)$, we generate 3 independent instances and solve them by the six methods, then report the number of times each method returns the optimal objective values, as well as optimality gaps reported when the solver terminates.
-The average runtime is calculated based on the runtime of independent instances which are optimally solved in each set $(T,m,C,M)$, while the average gap is taken from all of 3 instances.
-The comparison results are shown in Tables \ref{table3} and \ref{table3_extend}, where ``-'' indicates that the solver exceeds the time budget (i.e., 1 hour) and was forced to stop, and the best results are shown in bold.
+We begin with the joint facility location and cost optimization problem, i.e., the MCP.
+To make the problem more realistic, we incorporate two constraints: (i) a cardinality constraint on the number of selected locations, represented as $\sum_{i \in [m]} y_i \leq M$, and (ii) an upper bound on the total cost spent on opening new facilities, given by $\sum_{i \in [m]} y_i x_i \leq C$.
+We conduct numerical comparisons across five different approaches: \textbf{LOG-PW}, \textbf{MILP}, \textbf{SOCP}, \textbf{GP}, and \textbf{SCIP} (which directly solves the original nonlinear formulation).
+For each setting defined by the tuple $(T, m, C, M)$, we generate 3 independent instances and solve them using all five methods.

+The comparison results are shown in Tables \ref{table3} and \ref{table3_extend}, where the best results are shown in bold.
 In Table \ref{table3}, we present the results for instances with a large value of $T$ (up to 100), while maintaining a small or medium number of locations $m$.
 In contrast, Table \ref{table3_extend} reports the results for instances with a large number of locations ($m$ varies from 200 to 1000), while keeping $T$ at a small value of 10.
-Note that the \textbf{MILP} and \textbf{SCIP} solver cannot solve any instance with $T=10$, therefore, the results of these methods are not included in Table \ref{table3_extend}.
+Note that the \textbf{MILP} and \textbf{SOCP} solvers cannot solve any instance with $T=10$, therefore, the results of these methods are not included in Table \ref{table3_extend}.